umbraco/UmbracoDocs/Tutorials/Multilanguage-Setup/index.md

 ### Important!
 At the time of this writing the default language of Umbraco is set to "en-us" and the default language of the administrator account is set to "en-uk".
 This can create some confusion if you try to do the above since it will just display as [#Header] on the name label for instance.
 Therefore you should change the language of the administrator account to "en-us".
-This is currently neccesary for all version including and below Umbraco 6.1.1.
+This is currently necessary for all version including and below Umbraco 6.1.1.